Even casual fans or sports abstainers might’ve been aware of last Sunday’s Pirates-Reds brawl* at PNC Park.

-I don’t know Archer one bit — by the time he joined the Pirates last summer, I had ‘retired’ from baseball reporting — but I certainly had his back whenever some stick in the mud would crow about Archer not ‘respecting the game’ or ‘showing up the opposition’ or some other label.
+I don’t know Archer one bit — by the time he joined the Pirates last summer, I had left the baseball beat — but I certainly had his back whenever some stick in the mud would crow about Archer not ‘respecting the game’ or ‘showing up the opposition’ or some other label.
 We could use more joy in the world, I reasoned, so let the man scream and dance and express himself after helping his team succeed.

 That’s why I was saddened when Archer took it upon himself to play ‘fun police’ on the North Shore.

 Laugh if you want, but that’s why I’m still thinking about it several days later.